emusolutions/graph-database-benchmark/benchmark/redisgraph/README.md

 # Benchmark
 ## One liner benchmark

-Assuming you have the graph previously populated ( see dataset section ) and  redisgraph-database-benchmark installed, for a default set of 100K queries,  80% 1 hop, 15% 2 hops, 5 % 3 hops queries, run:
+Assuming you have the graph previously populated ( [see dataset section](#dataset) ), the query set file previously generated ( [see query set section](#query-set) ), and  redisgraph-database-benchmark installed, for a default set of 100K queries,  80% 1 hop, 15% 2 hops, 5 % 3 hops queries, run:
 ```
 redisgraph-database-benchmark --input k-hop.redisgraph.commands.BENCH.csv --json-out-file=bench.output.json
 ```